b0czek/ada-tsl2561-ts/README.md

 # TSL2561

-Binding of the [Adafruit TSL2561 script](https://github.com/adafruit/Adafruit_CircuitPython_TSL2561) for the light sensor
+Binding of the [Adafruit TSL2561 script](https://github.com/adafruit/Adafruit_CircuitPython_TSL2561) for the light sensor with type declarations added

-TSL3561 is a digital light sensor sold by [Adafruit](https://www.adafruit.com/product/439).
+TSL2561 is a digital light sensor sold by [Adafruit](https://www.adafruit.com/product/439).
 This module is a binding of the script published by Adafruit in Python in Javascript.

 ## Installation